Companies joining the consortium:

 Technical Review Session

-Come to UW-Madison and present your materials research challenges in a private meeting with selected faculty members to discover synergies.
+Come to UW-Madison and present your materials research challenges in a private meeting with selected faculty members to discover synergies and find consultants.

 AMIC Seed Programs